do3cc/appliance_status/readme.md

 # Status Page

-This project allows a person to debug basic issues of a a software appliances and basic configuration of the same appliance.
+This project allows a person to debug basic issues of a a software appliance and basic configuration of the same appliance.

 The web application will show you the following information: